 Do you have a Thule Chariot stroller but you’d like a bike trailer as well?
 There’s no need to buy a separate trailer and spend loads of money.

-Instead, you can just get the Thule Stroller Bike Trailer Kit and convert your Thule Chariot Stroller into a fully functional bike trailer.
+Instead, you can just get the Thule Stroller Bike Trailer Kit and convert your Thule Chariot Stroller for kids into a fully functional bike trailer.

 This kit includes everything you need: a lightweight aluminum hitch arm, quick-release skewer, axle mount ezHitch to attach to bicycle, reflector kit and backup strap, hitch cup, and a safety flag.